One thing I, as a teacher, loved to do was complain about how much work I had.

 Notice how easy those two things were for me, the teacher.
 They cost me absolutely nothing.
 No prep.
 No time.
 If I made a list of “Things I Did That Were Most Impactful,” I’d never think to put those things down.
 They were so easy!

-I’ve thought about this exchange a lot.
-This was a growing pre-teen who played soccer two levels above their age.
+This was a growing pre-teen who played soccer two years above their age.
 They needed to eat!
 This student was obviously a genius.
 Why make them take notes if they don’t need to take notes?
 (Here’s my article about note-taking, by the way).

 These two things were really about common sense and respect.
 They were not some elaborate project that I spent two months and hundreds of dollars planning.